-Explain how a user would know they'd completed the task correctly.
-In particular, how would the user find the new change or data in the New Relic UI.
-What New Relic products and pages would the change be noticed on?
-If new data shows up in NRDB, what event types can it be found under?
+Explain how a user will know they've completed the task correctly.
+In particular, how can the user find the new change or data in the New Relic UI.
+What New Relic products and pages will the change appear?
+If new data shows up in NRDB, what event types can it be used?

 Same as above.
 Make as many headings and separate procedures as needed.

-If you think a large app code example would be useful, place here.
-Within any code block, explain all New Relic functions/methods, not just the main methods.
-Instead of in-line comments, consider using highlighted sections underneath the code block to give additional context.
+If you think a large app code example would be useful, place it here.
+Within any code block, explain all New Relic functions and methods, not just the main methods.
+Instead of inline comments, consider using highlighted sections underneath the code block to give additional context.
 Here's an example: